timdiggins/bouncy_ball_js_teaching/README.md

 How to use
 ----------

-This is just my shared notes, so maybe not ready for prime time (see plans and fantasies below)
+This are just my shared notes, so maybe not ready for use by others (see plans and fantasies below), but just in case...

 To use this to teach you need to:
 (I'm assuming you know how to program (and use git, github, etc) yourself)